Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 As would be expected, youth are physically more active than adults.
 According to the 2017 Youth Risk Behavior Survey (YRBS), 50 percent of Delaware public middle school students reported an hour of physical activity a day on five or more days of the week.
 Among Delaware public high school students, 43.5 percent met recommended levels of physical activity—at least an hour of physical activity a day on five or more days of the week.

 The Delaware BRFS uses a formula to determine what percentage of the state's adults eat the recommended five fruits and/or vegetables a day.
-In 2017, only 15.5 percent of Delaware adults reported eating any combination of five fruits and vegetables per day on a regular basis.
-In 2015, the five-a-day prevalence was 15.2 percent, which is not a statistically significant difference [it should be noted that there were changes in the questions between the 2015 and 2017 surveys].
+In 2019, only 14 percent of Delaware adults reported eating any combination of five fruits and vegetables per day on a regular basis.
+In 2017, the five-a-day prevalence was 15.5 percent, which is not a statistically significant difference.

 Data on consumption of sugar-sweetened beverages show that fewer than half the state's adults drink no sugar-sweetened beverages.
-In 2017, 41.2 percent of Delaware adults reported that they "never" drink sodas that contain sugar.
+In 2017, the most recent year these data were collected, 41.2 percent of Delaware adults reported that they "never" drink sodas that contain sugar.
 The prevalence of this healthy behavior is significantly higher among women.
 While only 35.9 percent of men said they do not consume sugar-sweetened soda, 45.8 percent of women avoid sugary soda.
 The BRFS also asks about consumption of other sugar-sweetened beverages, such as lemonade, sweet tea, and sports or energy drinks.
 In 2017, nearly half (49.2 percent) of Delaware adults reported they never drink these other sugar-sweetened beverages.
 Again, prevalence of this positive behavior was significantly higher among women (53.9 percent) than among men (43.8 percent).